Time-dependent spectral functions of the Anderson impurity model in response to a quench with application to time-resolved photoemission spectroscopy: Lesser Green function and time-resolved photoemission currents

-{ For further insights on the effect of the pulse width on the time evolution of the spectral features we examine cuts of $I(E,t_d)$ at specifc delay times $t_d$ vs $E/T_{\text K}$ on a linear energy scale in Figs. \ref{fig:fig6c}(b)-\ref{fig:fig6c}(d).
-The pump (quench) and probe pulses are shown schematically in Fig. \ref{fig:fig6c}(a).
-The photoemission current in Figs. \ref{fig:fig6c}(b)-\ref{fig:fig6c}(d) is calculated for increasing width of the probe pulses as follows: (b) $\Delta t=1/|\varepsilon_d^f| \approx 1/240T_{\text K}$ ($3.18\,fs$ for $T_{\rm K}=10\,K$), (c) $\Delta t=1/\Gamma \approx 1/40T_{\text K}$ ($19.1\,fs$ for $T_{\rm K}=10\,K$), and (d) $\Delta t=1/T_{\text K}$ ($763.8\,fs$ for $T_{\rm K}=10\,K$). } { One sees, at the fininte delay-time around zero, the pump and probe pulses can overlap each other, therefore, there is a finite range of delay time depending on the probe pulse-width that the features of both the initial and final states appear at the same time.
-On the other hand, one sees that the width of the probe pulse acts {qualitatively} like an effective temperature, with the smaller the pulse-width, the larger the effective temperature and vice versa.
+{ One sees that for finite delay times around zero, the pump and probe pulses can overlap each other.
+Therefore, there is a finite range of delay times, depending on the probe pulse-width, such that features of both the initial and final states appear at the same time, as can be observed, for example, in Figs.~\ref{fig:fig8}(c)-\ref{fig:fig8}(d).} On the other hand, one sees that the width of the probe pulse acts qualitatively like an effective temperature, with the smaller the pulse-width, the larger the effective temperature and vice versa.
 This again reflects the time-energy uncertainty relation $\Delta E = 1/\Delta t$, since shorter pulses have the effect of smearing spectral features $N(\omega,t)$ in the process of extracting $I(E,t_d)$, see Eq.~(\ref{eq:pes-current}).
-Therefore, in Fig. \ref{fig:fig6c}~(b), the high-energy satellite peaks are low and overbroadened, while in Fig. \ref{fig:fig6c}~(c) and \ref{fig:fig6c}(d), the high-energy satellite peaks are sharper.
-While the energy resolution $\Delta E = \Gamma$ in Fig. \ref{fig:fig6c}~(c) is not sufficient to fully resolve the Kondo resonance, nevertheless, a signal of the Kondo resonance below the Fermi level is clearly seen.
-Finally, in Fig. \ref{fig:fig6c}~(d), when the pulse width is on the scale of the Kondo temperature, the Kondo resonance is well resolved.}
+Therefore, in Fig. \ref{fig:fig8}~(b), the high-energy satellite peaks are low and overbroadened, while in Fig. \ref{fig:fig8}~(c) and \ref{fig:fig8}(d), the high-energy satellite peaks are sharper.
+While the energy resolution $\Delta E = \Gamma$ in Fig. \ref{fig:fig8}~(c) is not sufficient to fully resolve the Kondo resonance, nevertheless, a signal of the Kondo resonance below the Fermi level is clearly seen.
+Finally, in Fig. \ref{fig:fig8}~(d), when the pulse width is on the scale of the Kondo temperature, the Kondo resonance is well resolved.